harplife/zettelkasten/math/precalculus/Chapter 1/9_The_Coordinate_Plane.md

 ### Finding the fourth vertex of a parallelogram

+> [!warning] At this point in the chapter, vector geometry isn't really covered.
+So, it is possible to solve this problem just by thinking and doing more calculations.
+> This extra bit of information is just to remind myself that this type of problem can be easier with a little extra knowledge.

 Given the coordinates of three vertices of a parallelogram ($A$, $B$, and $C$), what is the coordinate of the fourth vertex $D$?

 This type of problem can be solved only if :